Standards in Public Office Commission: Annual reports and recommendations for change

-Regulation of Lobbying
+Regulation of lobbying

-The commission has been given new responsibility by the Regulation of Lobbying Act 2015 which introduces a statutory register of lobbying, and rules concerning the practice of lobbying.
-The purpose of the Act is to provide for a web-based Register of Lobbying to make information available to the public on the identity of those communicating with designated public officials on specific policy, legislative matters or prospective decisions.
-The Act provides restrictions and conditions on the taking up of certain employments by certain designated officials for a specified period of time where a possible conflict of interest arises.
-The Act states that the Standards Commission will be the Registrar of Lobbying and will establish an online Register of Lobbying.
-The Standards Commission will oversee the implementation of the register, monitor compliance, provide guidance and assistance and where necessary investigate and pursue breaches of legal requirements in due course.
-The Act was signed into law on Wednesday 11 March 2015.
+The commission was given new responsibilities by the Regulation of Lobbying Act 2015 which introduced a statutory register of lobbying, and rules concerning the practice of lobbying.
+The purpose of the act was to provide for a web-based 'Register of Lobbying' to make information available to the public on the identity of those communicating with designated public officials on specific policy, legislative matters or prospective decisions.
+The act provides restrictions and conditions on the taking up of certain employments by certain designated officials for a specified period of time where a possible conflict of interest arises.
+The act states that the Standards Commission will be the Registrar of Lobbying and will establish an online Register of Lobbying.
+Under the act, the Standards Commission is tasked with overseeing the implementation of the register, monitoring compliance, providing guidance and assistance and where necessary, and investigating and pursuing suspected breaches of legal requirements.
+The act was signed into law on Wednesday 11 March 2015.

-The focus in the initial period of the implementation of the Act was on guidance and information and ensuring that registrants were familiar with the process of submitting their returns online.
-Enforcement provisions provided for in Part 4 of the Regulation of Lobbying Act 2015 (the Act) did not come into effect until 1 January 2017.
-From 1 January 2017, however, a person who does not register as required by the Act or does not submit a return of their lobbying activities or is late submitting a return of their lobbying activities is subject to the offences and penalties provided for in the Act.
+The focus in the initial period of the implementation of the act was on guidance and information and ensuring that registrants were familiar with the process of submitting their returns online.
+Enforcement provisions provided for in Part 4 of the Regulation of Lobbying Act 2015 did not come into effect until 1 January 2017.
+Since 1 January 2017, however, a person who does not register as required, or does not submit a return of their lobbying activities or is late submitting a return of their lobbying activities, is subject to the offences and penalties provided for in the act.